Thur 8 May

 1A Chair: Shanika Samarasekera

-Catherine McBain: The potential benefits and side effects to date of Vorasidenib based on local experience
+Catherine McBain, Manchester: The potential benefits and side effects of Vorasidenib for the treatment of Low Grade Glioma- local experience

-Sara Meade: Indigo and beyond: An overview of other Vorasidenib trials
+Sara Meade, Birmingham: Indigo and beyond: An overview of the Vorasidenib trials and their implications for service delivery in neuro-oncology

-Round table discussion: Should neurologists deliver oncological therapies – time for a reconfiguration of services?
+Round table discussion: Should neurologists deliver oncological therapies – Is it time for a reconfiguration of services?